My research interests fall into the category of /system/security. Most of my research works are to enhance security and privacy in network systems.

-What distinguishes our work is that we are trying to localize the security to empower end users.
-With current solutions, the device authentication and access control by default go through the cloud (e.g., you need Internet connection to add a new device to your system) and the security largely relies on IoT app developers’ careful work.
-In our work, NDN-LITE, we are building security independent from the cloud and all the security checking/verification is automatically enforced by our system framework and is transparent to developers.
+What distinguishes our work is that we are trying to bring the control of smart home from the cloud to home to empower end users.
+With current practice, the device authentication and access control by default go through the cloud (for example, you need Internet connection to add a new home device).
+In our work, Sovereign, we are building home control that is independent of the external cloud servers and all the security checking/verification is automatically enforced by our system framework locally.
+We build our framework over Named Data Networking (NDN) to utilize the wireless broadcast network (instead of building one-to-one IP connection over broadcast) and boost the security policymaking with names.

 Leaker Identification in Personally Identifiable Information (PII) Sharing